 Making your WordPress website appear at the top of the search engine results page (SERP) is something you can achieve if you spend some time on your search engine optimization.

-Having a solid WordPress SEO checklist 2020 also make sure your site gets the best chance to rank number /#1 on search engines.
+Having a solid WordPress SEO checklist 2024 also makes sure your site gets the best chance to rank number #1 on search engines.

-So here are some of the top WordPress SEO 2020 tips what will help you improve your website rankings, gain more customers or traffic, dominate the competition and have a better website overall:
+So here are some of the top WordPress SEO 2024 tips that will help you improve your website rankings, gain more customers or traffic, dominate the competition and have a better website overall:

 What is WordPress SEO?